zaproxy/zaproxy-website/site/content/blog/2022-08-25-zap-on-raspberry-pi/index.md

 Now plug in your card reader with the micro SD card inserted into any of the various USB ports on your computer and click on the ***'CHOOSE STORAGE'*** button and locate your SD card in the options displayed (usually your sd card is the only option displayed if no other storage devices are plugged into your computer).

-The ***'WRITE'*** button at this point would change colour depicting that you're ready to write into your SD card , but before we write into the storage device click the 'SETTINGS' icon below the gear button to access options to pre-configure WiFi , SSH (recommended)  and so on and set according to your preferrences.
+The ***'WRITE'*** button at this point would change colour depicting that you're ready to write into your SD card , but before we write into the storage device click the 'SETTINGS' icon below the gear button to access options to pre-configure WiFi , SSH (recommended)  and so on and set according to your preferences.

 Once this is done, we can now click the ***'WRITE'*** to write into our SD card .
 It doesn't take much time, once the raspberry pi imager is done with the writing process it displays the following prompt.